enzodevs2000/enzodevs2000/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Atualmente, estou no quinto período
+- 🔭 Atualmente, estou no sexto período
-- 🌱 No momento, estou estudando JavaScript, a linguagem R e Python
+- 🌱 No momento, estou estudando Scala, a linguagem R e Python
 - 😄 Ele/Dele

 <div>